JGallardo/dwarf/README.md

 Dwarf
 ============

-Starter template for sites in asp environments.
-Contains the basics for starting a basic microsite.
+Microframework for sites in asp environments.
+Contains the basics for starting a microsite.
+Allows you to develop asp projects without being in a Microsoft environment.

-Inspired by Rails in folder organization.

-Left simple enough where a graphic designer with no coding experience would be able to make modifications.
+AngularJS was added for additional functionality.
+But it is recomended to use [Server-side includes](http://msdn.microsoft.com/en-us/library/ms524876%28v=vs.90%29.aspx) and standard [HTML Links](http://www.w3schools.com/html/html_links.asp) to ensure backwards compatability and functioning in browsers that have JavaScript disabled.

 Instructions
 ============